 New UK rules for marketplace sellers

-From 1 of January tax rules for Amazon sellers who are not established in the UK change.
-Online Marketplace will collect and remit VAT on your UK sales.
+From 1st January, tax rules for Amazon sellers who are not established in the UK change.
+Online marketplaces will collect and remit VAT on your UK sales.

 Do I need to be VAT registered?

-Probably yes.
-If you import goods to the UK and do customs clearance, you need a VAT number to be able to refund VAT paid at customs.
+- Probably, yes.
+If you import goods to the UK and go through customs clearance, you need a VAT number to be able to refund VAT paid at customs.

 Can I use the flat rate scheme?

-No – for sales at OMP you cannot use a Flat rate scheme since 1 of January.
+- No – for sales at OMP you cannot use a Flat rate scheme, since 1st January.

 Can I refund the VAT paid at customs?

-As you imported goods with a registered EORI number you can get this money back when you have your C79 certificate.
-C79 certificate proof VAT sum you paid at customs.
+As you imported goods with a registered EORI number, you can get this money back when you have your C79 certificate.
+The C79 certificate is proof of the VAT sum you paid at customs.
 There are two main conditions to be able to credit VAT:

-1. You have a document that VAT was paid (C79 or VAT invoice).
+- You have a document that proves that VAT was paid (C79 or VAT invoice);

-2. Goods or services were used for taxable sales.
-As soon as your sales to Amazon are taxable (zero rate) you can credit VAT.
+- Goods or services were used for taxable sales.
+As soon as your sales to Amazon are taxable (zero rates) you can credit VAT.